-define (names, kwargs) Define a variable in the problem.
+define (\names, \\kwargs)

 Variables must be defined before they can be accessed by var() or set().
 This function takes keyword arguments lower and upper to define the bounds of the variable (default: -inf to inf).
 The keyword argument types can be used to select the type of the variable (Continuous (default), Binary or Integer).
 Setting any variables different than Continuous will turn the problem into an MILP problem.
 Raises ValueError if a name is already defined.